bagcime/CF_AI_Helper/README.md

-# CF AI Helper – “Mr. Knows More Than You”
+# “Mr. Knows More Than You”

 An AI-powered chat application built on Cloudflare’s edge platform.